Blog / EOS implementation / Cascading messages: how and when to share communications

 So how do you choose what to share, and how should you be sharing it?

 Cascading messages is a way to clarify information and messaging at the leadership level of a company, and move it out toward the people who need to know in the most effective way.
+Another way to think about it: you’re spreading true rumors.

 Read on for the who, what, when, where, and why of cascading messaging in an organization.